Skip to main content

 symlik: Symbolic Likelihood Models in Python

-I’ve released symlik, a Python library for symbolic likelihood models.
-The core idea: write your log-likelihood as a symbolic expression, and let the computer derive everything needed for inference.
+symlik is a Python library for symbolic likelihood models.
+Write your log-likelihood as a symbolic expression, and it derives everything needed for inference.

 The Problem

-1. Manual derivation - Work out score functions and information matrices by hand, then implement them
+1. Manual derivation.
+Work out score functions and information matrices by hand, then implement them.
+Error-prone, tedious.

-symlik takes a third approach: symbolic differentiation.
-Define your model once, get exact derivatives automatically.
+symlik takes a third path: symbolic differentiation.
+Define the model once, get exact derivatives automatically.

 from symlik.distributions import exponential